astroumd/lmtoy/docs/pipeline.md

 This will have created three obsnum directories inside the **2018-S1-MU-46** directory.
-Various figures will need to be inspected, and you would find out that pixel 3 (counting pixels from 0 to 15) is bad for the first. in each obsnum directory the corresponding **lmtoy_OBSNUM.rc** file will contain parameters that control the pipeline.
+Various figures will need to be inspected, and you would find out that pixel 3 (counting pixels from 0 to 15) is bad for 85776.
+In each obsnum directory the corresponding **lmtoy_OBSNUM.rc** file will contain parameters that control the pipeline.
-The ones most likely useful for masking are:
+Here are a few common ones

 #### pix_list